Find out about being 'active', trading and non-trading, and being dormant if you’re a new or existing company or organisation.

 - interest or annual payments to pay out from which tax is deductible and payable to HMRC

 HMRC will write to you proposing to make your organisation dormant.
-They won’t send you a ‘Notice to deliver a Company Tax Return’ and they’ll review this at least every 5 years.
+They will not send you a ‘Notice to deliver a Company Tax Return’ and they’ll review this at least every 5 years.
 HMRC may also apply this treatment to your flat management company.

-But HMRC won’t treat your organisation as dormant if it’s a:
+But HMRC will not treat your organisation as dormant if it’s a: